Sunrise Oasis Yurt -- A Step Above Camping

 No refunds are given when you see mosquitoes, roaches, spiders, chirping insects, wildlife or if the woods experience is not what you envisioned.
 If you leave before your paid time expires, we are sorry we cannot refund your money.
 Others are waiting to enjoy the treehouse experience.

-Check in at least 2 hours before sunset; check out noon, unless by special arrangement.
+Check in at least 2 hours before sunset; check out 11 AM, unless by special arrangement.

 Click here for Instructions for Self Sign InClick here to read the DisclaimerFor a more pampered stay, see our original Santa Fe River cabins.For accommodations in Gainesville, check out Grace's Place